Llywelwyn/linux/README.md

 from `~` and replaced with a symlink to the file located inside the repo.

-when listing files, don't include the preceding dot. this is just to make it less annoying when modifying the repo
+when listing files, don't include the preceding dot

 e.g.
 if you want to include `~/.bashrc`, it should be at the root of wherever